 Lycopene is a red carotene that is found in—you guessed it—red veggies and fruits, like tomatoes.
 An abundance of lycopene reduces oxidative damage and helps protect skin from sun damage – from the inside.

 Potassium is another great anti-aging substance.
 We all know bananas are the go-to when thinking of potassium, but there are other items that are rich in this anti-aging agent.
 For instance, normal iodized table salt will dry out cells, but sea salt which is rich in potassium will actually rehydrate cells.

 For Acne-prone Skin

 If you are a victim of acne, you will want to avoid foods with a high glycemic index.
 These include refined sugars and processed foods.
-Stick to foods with a low glycemic indexes like whole grains, oats, and other complex carbs.
-A spike in blood sugar increases insulin levels, which triggers acne causing hormones.
+Stick to foods with a low glycemic index like whole grains, oats, and other complex carbs.
+A spike in blood sugar increases insulin levels, which triggers acne-causing hormones.

-Reduce alcohol use, smoking and spicy food consumption.
+Reduce alcohol use, smoking, and spicy food consumption.
 Alcohol causes an imbalance in hormone levels.
-Adding sparkling water to your wine or cocktail will not only keep you hydrated, it will reduce the amount of alcohol you consume.
+Adding sparkling water to your wine or cocktail will not only keep you hydrated, but it will also reduce the amount of alcohol you consume.
 Smoking and spicy foods trigger the adrenal glands, which causes stress hormones to be released.
 Any disruption to hormone levels can cause acne to occur.
-For better skin, quit or reduce smoking and try other spices (there’s hundreds) in place of your heated selection.
+For better skin, quit or reduce smoking and try other spices (there are hundreds) in place of your heated selection.

 Contact Barba Skin Clinic